Wandering cops shuffle departments, abusing citizens

 The NDI database has another flaw.
 It omits police misconduct that is not serious enough for an officer to be decertified.
 In many states, only conviction of a felony leads to decertification.
 So serious misbehavior short of a felony is not included in the database.

 The nation takes a much more rigorous approach to its regulation of healthcare practitioners, who also deal in life and death but don’t carry guns, says Roger Goldman, a professor emeritus at Saint Louis University Law School and expert on police licensing.
-The Congressionally mandated National Practitioners Data Base is truly national and far more informative.
+The Congressionally mandated National Practitioners Data Bank is truly national and far more informative.
 It contains malpractice judgments, loss of hospital privileges and adverse medical board actions.
 The police database should be as informative Goldman argued in a 2016 research paper.

 The President’s Task Force on 21st Century Policing, commissioned by President Barack Obama after a series of police killings in 2014, called for the federal government, through the Department of Justice, to follow Goldman’s recommendation to partner with and beef up the NDI database, making it truly national.
 Police unions, however, opposed this recommendation as unfair to officers who face false allegations.
 The reform hasn’t happened.